Saving time and money for Illinois educational entities since 1998.

 - The reliability of each company is further researched by contacting three educational facilities that have purchased their products within the last year.

-- Pricing and products are evaluated by an Advisory Committee that consists of LTC, ROE and ISC directors and ISBE officials.
+- Pricing and products are evaluated by an Advisory Committee that consists of LTC, ROE, ISC directors, and ISBE officials.